Coss: The Q-C's all-decade boys basketball team

 Buchanan sparked the Panthers to back-to-back seasons of 22 wins or more, including a trip to the Class 4A super-sectional as a junior.

-Head coach Ryan Webber labeled the guard with the "best will to win of anybody I've ever coached in my career."
+Head coach Ryan Webber labeled the guard as having the "best will to win of anybody I've ever coached in my career."

 The 6-1 Buchanan was a two-time all-state selection.
 He averaged 20.6 points and 3.7 rebounds per game as a senior and accumulated 1,208 career points in 60 games with UT.